-During games, Guests are permitted to leave the ballpark and return through any of the 5 entrance gates.
+During games, Guests are permitted to leave the ballpark and return through any of the five entrance gates.
 Please see the Gate Supervisor or VIP Representative to have both your ticket and hand stamped.
 When returning to the ballpark, Guests must show their ticket and hand stamp, and should re-enter through the special pass-out gates at each entrance.
 (Please see GATES for a list of gate locations.)
 Guests will be required to go through the same security procedures as when they originally entered the ballpark.
 All persons and bags are subject to search.
-(Please also see ENTERING THE BALLPARK.)
+(Please also see ENTERING THE BALLPARK and SEARCHES.)

 The following list is a guide only.
 It is not intended to be all inclusive.

 * Alcoholic beverages, illegal drugs, or marijuana (medical or otherwise) in any form

 * Non-alcoholic beer or similar items

 * Glass bottles and aluminum or metal cans (including any aerosol cans)

 * All hard-sided coolers and containers, regardless of size

 * All soft-sided bags and containers larger than 16"x 16"x 8"